DEFRA/ffc-development-guide/docs/collaboration.md

 Access is authorised by an Atlassian account which must be created using your corporate email.

-Issues should include a full description of their purpose and testable acceptance criteria before they are worked on.

 Discussions around specific issues can be added to the comments of the issue.

 [Programme team Jira](https://eaflood.atlassian.net/secure/RapidBoard.jspa?projectKey=FPD&rapidView=533&view=planning)